What is Glass Box Testing?

 - Statement Coverage: This type of glass box testing technique is mainly focused in ensuring that all the statements in the program are tested thoroughly and are offering accurate and expected result.
 This result is achieved with the assistance of a basic formula, which is mentioned below:

-Statement Coverage =(Number of Statements Exercised/Total Number of Statements) x 100.
+Statement Coverage Formula =(Number of Statements Exercised/Total Number of Statements) x 100.

 - Path Coverage: Another beneficial glass box testing technique, path coverage is used to test all the paths that are included in the program.
 With the assistance of this technique, testers are able to validate that all the statements in the program are covered as well as tested.
 This is ensured with the help of path coverage formula that is mentioned below:

-Path Coverage= (Number of path exercised/ total number of paths in the program) x100.
+Path Coverage Formula= (Number of path exercised/ total number of paths in the program) x100.

 - Branch Coverage: Branch coverage is another important glass box testing technique, wherein a series of test are executed to ensure that all branches in the program are tested at once.
 Similar to other technique, branch coverage also uses a formula to validate the coverage of all branches.
 This formula is:

-Branch Coverage = (Number of decision outcomes tested/Total number of decision outcomes) x 100.
+Branch Coverage Formula = (Number of decision outcomes tested/Total number of decision outcomes) x 100.

 Advantages of Glass Box Testing: